Analysis · Piece 5 · April 2026

 D'Anthony Bell S2714 64.3 62.4 56.6 66.4 221 DEPTH

-Devon Witherspoon graded at 90.1 defensive overall, 83.8 in coverage, 90.1 in run defense.
-He is 24.
-He is under contract.
-He is one of the three best cornerbacks in the NFL by PFF grade, and Seattle has him locked through the prime of his career.
+Devon Witherspoon is the foundational corner and overall tone-setter for the Dark Side Defense.
+A 90.1 defensive grade, 83.8 in coverage, 90.1 in run defense across 912 snaps.
+He's 24, under contract, and one of the three best cornerbacks in football by film and by grade.
+Seattle has him on his fifth-year option and will likely sign a long-term deal through the prime of his career.
+No debate here.

-Emmanwori (73.4, rookie deal through 2028) is the locked foundation — the box/coverage hybrid that Macdonald's scheme was built around.
-His grades don't yet reflect an elite single-season performance, but he graded 89.9 in coverage in the NFC Championship.
+Nick Emmanwori (73.4, 968 snaps, rookie deal through 2028) is the foundational safety, box/coverage hybrid Macdonald's scheme was built around.
+He graded 89.9 in coverage in the NFC Championship.
 The ceiling is real and the contract is team-friendly.
+Full versatility analysis at /emmanwori-versatility.

-Ty Okada (75.7, 900 snaps) is underrated.
+Ty Okada (75.7, 900 snaps across 22 games) is underrated.
 His overall and run grades are legitimate depth-starter numbers.
-His coverage grade (72.6) is average-to-good.
-He's the kind of player who makes a secondary functional because he doesn't expose gaps.
+Coverage grade of 72.6 is average-to-good.
+He doesn't create weak points when he's on the field.

 Draft Priorities